Law of Attraction Meditation, Mindfully Framed

 In plain language, the mind practices what it returns to.
 If you sit for 10 minutes and picture a calmer version of a hard conversation, you are not bending reality.
 You are rehearsing cues, feelings, and responses.
 Mindfulness adds a pause between thought, emotion, and reaction.
 That pause can keep one anxious thought from running the whole meeting.

 Visualization may strengthen future self-imagery and motivation, especially when the image feels connected to real choices.
 Self-efficacy, the belief that you can take useful action, is a more plausible mechanism than pure positive thinking.
-A 2014 review of 47 randomized trials found mindfulness meditation programs produced moderate improvements in anxiety and depression symptoms compared with controls source.
+A 2014 review of 47 randomized trials found mindfulness meditation programs produced moderate improvements in anxiety and depression symptoms compared with controls JAMA study.

 Good mindfulness practices and meditation techniques for beginners and daily life deliver steadier attention and clearer choices, not control over other people or future events.